Choose the right VM for your workload and reduce costs

 Enhance security and compliance

 Protect your VMs against bootkits, rootkits, and kernel-level malware with trusted launch.
 Safeguard your VM data while in use with Azure confidential computing.
-Monitor your workloads and find and fix vulnerabilities with Azure Security Center.
+Monitor your workloads and find and fix vulnerabilities with Microsoft Defender for Cloud.
 Meet a broad set of international and industry-specific compliance standards, including General Data Protection Regulation (GDPR), ISO 27001, HIPAA, FedRAMP, and SOC 2.
 Deploy your Azure VMs on Azure Dedicated Host, a physical server used only by your organization.
 Take advantage of a broad range of VM service-level agreements (SLAs), from single-instance VMs at 99.9 percent, up to 99.99 percent for VMs deployed across two or more Azure Availability Zones.

 Get started with an Azure free account